estranged

 Be a good listener when your child talks; listening is a gift that’s hard to resist.

-Above all, be aware of your emotional needs and ensure you get them met somewhere other than your kids.
+Above all, be aware of your emotional needs and ensure you meet them somewhere other than your kids.
 They’ll feel safer being close to you if they don’t sense that you need them to fill you up inside.
 And you’ll feel more secure if your human needs for affection and appreciation are met somehow.

 Estranged Adult Children